 The Fund's overall risk management program focuses on ensuring compliance with the Fund's Product Disclosure Statement and seeks to maximise the returns derived for the level of risk to which the Fund is exposed.
-The Fund invests primarily in a diversified selection of securities exposed to emerging markets listed on stock exchanges around the world.
-Emerging markets include developing countries around the world that are characterised by a stronger growth potential than mature economies.
-The investable universe is commonly defined by, but not limited to, the MSCI Emerging Markets Index.
 The Fund uses derivative financial instruments to alter certain risk exposures.
 Financial risk management is carried out by the investment manager as agent for, and under policies approved by, the directors of the Responsible Entity.